Geocentric creationism: Eastern Christianity

 The "Galileo affair" happened in Western Christianity, for which Pope John Paul II later issued a verdict that admitted the condemnation of Galileo to have been an error.
 However, some Eastern Orthodox writers were also affected.
 Like in the West, many Eastern Christians had taught geocentrism, although they did not accept the Ptolemaic model of Geocentrism, but rather the system of Cosmas Indicopleustes.
 The first contacts with Russian Orthodoxy to Copernicus' heliocentrism came around the 17th century through a cosmological book which noted both models of Cosmology.
 For some time the hybrid model of Tycho Brahe was propagated as a better solution to the debates surrounding Geocentrism, although neither the Russian and Greek Orthodox ever condemned the Heliocentric, as they did not believe different cosmological theories to be dangerous.

 Modern geocentric creationist movement

 Modern Christians generally reject the geocentric model, and the strict understanding of the verses used to defend it in the medieval age.
 However, despite scientific advances, even today few still try to cling unto the Geocentric model of the past.
 This has been influenced by the Dutch-Canadian named Walter van der Kamp founded the Tychonic Society around the 1970s, which promoted the geocentric view that Copernicus was mistaken and that the Earth remains stationary at the center of the universe.
 One of the most prominent geocentric creationists of the 20th century is the Protestant Gerardus Bouw, director of the Association for Biblical Astronomy and author of several books defending geocentrism.
 And although unlike other Geocentrist advocates, Bouw had a PhD in astronomy, his views are not taken seriously by the scientific community.
+The Geocentrist view was also defended by some 19th to 20th century Lutherans, including writers such as C. F. W. Walther and Franz Pieper.

+The popular Islamic British Salafi-scholar Abu Iyaad is a staunch modern supporter of Geocentrism.
+He has published many articles speaking about and defending Geocentrism from a salafi-islamic perspective.
+He speaks about how the Quran and the hadiths explicitly imply a stationary, unmoving spherical earth.
+And that mainstream Astronomy is either wrong or completely lying about the existence of the solar system.
+He claims that institutes like NASA are using space as a way to deceive the public into believing ideas like evolution.
+He goes as far to say that calling earth a "planet" is a misguidance, and modern Astronomy should not be considered "real" science.
+He has worked with people like Abu Khadijah and the creator of aboutatheism.net to write articles critiquing NASA, heliocentrism, and Darwinian evolution.